andreajacobs00/dna-sportwear-website/README.md

-# 🏆 Your Sports Brand — Website
+# 🏆 DNA Sportswear — Website

 A custom sports teamwear website built with HTML, Tailwind CSS, and vanilla JavaScript.
-Inspired by the look and feel of Akuma Sports.
+Inspired by the look and feel of DNA Sports.
 Deployable to GitHub Pages in minutes.

 ---